SnowPowerCore/Products.Aspire/README.md

 - Products.Backend.AspireYarpGateway: YARP integration with .NET Aspire for reverse proxy.
 - Products.Backend.IntegrationTests: Integration tests project to test endpoints of Products.Backend.Api.

+## Prerequisites
+You need latest .NET 9 SDK, which can be either managed by Visual Studio IDE (or Rider), or installed manually from https://dot.net.

+You need Docker or Podman (was tested on Podman) to run this project.

+You may need to install dev certificate to be able to work with https.
+Use the ```dotnet dev-certs https --trust``` command.

 ## How to run and links
 Run the .NET Aspire project (you can do the "Debug -> Start New Instance") and use following urls to access different parts of this system:
 - https://localhost/api/products/scalar/v1  Api definition provided by Scalar (recent alternative for Swagger)